smartboxgroup/api-bundle/README.md

                         # Prototype
                         key:                  ~

+                    # Section where the input parameters are specified.
                     input:

                         # Prototype
                         name:

+                            # The description of the parameter, it will be used in the documentation.
                             description:          ''

+                            # The type of the input, it accepts scalar types (integer, double, string), entities (e.g.: MyNamespace\MyEntity) and arrays of them (integer[], MyNamespace\MyEntity[])
                             type:                 ~ # Required

+                            # The group of the entity to be used, acts as a view of the entity model, determines the set of attributes to be used.
                             group:                public

+                            # Defines if the parameter is a requirement, filter or the body.\nBody: There can be only one input as the body,\n and it must be an Entity or array of entities.\nRequirement: Requirements are scalar parameters which are required.\nFilter: Filters are scalar parameters which are optional.
                             mode:                 requirement

+                            # Regex with the format for the parameter, e.g.: d+
                             format:               '[a-zA-Z0-9]+'

                     # Section where the output parameters are specified.
-The output parameters must have:
-                    #
-                    #         type: the type represents one of the possible Entities supported.
-That's an Integer, String, Double or EntityArray.
-                    #         Entities must be defined before using them
-                    #
-                    #         group: it defines the permissions level.
-The API will output this parameter if the user it belongs to the particular group.
-                    #
-                    #         mode: defines if the parameter goes into the header or the body of the response
                     output:

+                        # The type of the output, it accepts only entities (e.g.: MyNamespace\MyEntity) and arrays of them (MyNamespace\MyEntity[])
                         type:                 ~ # Required

+                        # The group of the entity to be used, acts as a view of the entity model, determines the set of attributes to be used.
                         group:                public

+                        # Determines if the parameter goes into the header (header mode, usually for location header) or the body (body mode) of the response
                         mode:                 body
                     rest:                 # Required

+                        # Route for the this API method
                         route:                ~ # Required

+                        # HTTP verb for this API method
                         httpMethod:           ~ # Required

 ```

 5. Add to your routing.yml file: